apache/amoro/README.md

 * Specify Flink version for Flink optimizer(the default is 1.20.0): `mvn clean package -DskipTests -Dflink-optimizer.flink-version=1.20.0`
   * If the version of Flink is below 1.15.0, you also need to add the `-Pflink-optimizer-pre-1.15` parameter: `mvn clean package -DskipTests -Pflink-optimizer-pre-1.15 -Dflink-optimizer.flink-version=1.14.6`
 * Specify Spark version for Spark optimizer(the default is 3.3.3): `mvn clean package -DskipTests -Dspark-optimizer.spark-version=3.3.3`
-* Build `amoro-mixed-format-trino` module under JDK 17: `mvn clean package -DskipTests -Pformat-mixed-format-trino,build-mixed-format-trino -pl 'amoro-mixed-format/amoro-mixed-format-trino' -am`.
+* Build `amoro-mixed-trino` module under JDK 17: `mvn clean package -DskipTests -Pformat-mixed-format-trino,build-mixed-format-trino -pl 'amoro-format-mixed/amoro-mixed-trino' -am`.
 * Build all modules: `mvn clean package -DskipTests -Ptoolchain,build-mixed-format-trino`, besides you need config `toolchains.xml` in `${user.home}/.m2/` dir with content below.
 * Build a distribution package with all formats integrated: `mvn clean package -Psupport-all-formats`
   * Build a distribution package with Apache Paimon format: `mvn clean package -Psupport-paimon-format`